raythx98/tp/docs/UserGuide.md

 * Input fields can be in any order you want them to be.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

+* If there are multiple inputs for the same input field, only the last one will be accepted.

 *:bulb: If you need help with the various input fields, refer to [Section 2.4.
 Understanding Input Fields](#24-understanding-input-fields).*